 Skeleton Coast is divided into two parts - northern and Southern.
-The southern part can be accesses with a 4X4 capable car while the northern part is only accessible by light aircraft.
+The southern part can be accessed with a 4X4 capable car while the northern part is only accessible by light aircraft.

 On your visit to Namibia's skeleton coast, you can enjoy any of the following activities.